Marcia Frederick: Career

-Marcia Frederick (born January 4, 1963, in Springfield, Massachusetts) is a retired American gymnast who was the first American woman to win a gold medal at the World Gymnastics Championships, on the uneven bars in Strasbourg, France, in 1978.
 After qualifying for the 1980 US Olympic team, she was among the favorites to win a medal in Moscow but did not compete because of the boycott of the 1980 Summer Olympics led by the United States.
+Frederick said that she was furious about the news of the boycott, and her anger caused her to decide to end Carlson's abuse of her.
+She informed her parents and Grossman and reported Carlson, and she would later report him again in 2015 in the wake of the USA Gymnastics sex abuse scandal.
+He was banned from USA Gymnastics in June 2018.

-At the USGF International Invitational held in August 1980 in Hartford, Connecticut, for countries affected by the boycott, Frederick won the silver medal in the all-around competition, the gold on vault and bronze on uneven bars and balance beam.
+At the USGF International Invitational held in August 1980 in Hartford, Connecticut, for countries affected by the boycott, Frederick won the silver medal in the all-around competition, the gold on vault and bronze on uneven bars and balance beam; she debuted another new uneven bars move at the competition.
 Years later, she was one of 461 athletes to receive a Congressional Gold Medal.